nothke/zigdown/README.md

 A little OpenGL engine written in zig, inspired by my C++ engine used for [Shakedown Rally](https://nothke.itch.io/shakedown).

-WIP: This engine is heavily under development and not really usable at this moment.
+WIP: This engine is heavily under on-and-off development and not really usable at this moment.

 Note that I left this project while I was in the middle of implementing glTF texture loading, hence why main.zig is full of unsuccessful glTF experiments.
+You're on your own fiddling with it.

 Features progress:
 - [x] Window handling